-As the director of resource development, Sarah Hidey works with JVA clients to access funding—helping build their capacity for increased social and community change.
+As a senior consultant, Sarah Hidey works with JVA clients to access funding—helping build their capacity for increased social and community change.
 Sarah has been working in the social change sector for 13+ years, providing program development and management, grantwriting, facilitation, and strategic and social enterprise planning for nonprofits and government agencies both internationally and in the United States.
 At JVA, she has written more than $10 million in successful grants for clients.

 Sarah is also a social entrepreneur dedicated to helping create businesses that accomplish a social mission and provide opportunity for vulnerable populations.
 She is the co-founder of Tribe Apparel, a fair-trade fashion line with the mission to create ethical employment for women with barriers to employment, including refugees in the United States and trafficking survivors in Cambodia.
 Previously, Sarah was the grants manager at Denver Rescue Mission, the senior program officer for an international humanitarian organization, and an international development consultant in Africa and Asia.
 Sarah was recognized as one of Denver Business Journal’s 40 Under 40 in 2014 for her social enterprise work at Joining Vision and Action.